SuperM7-com/arkos-docs/docs/advanced-guide/file-uploads-authentication.md

 ## Handling File Updates

-Since the `update` action is not directly supported for file operations, developers should implement file updates as a two-step process:
+Since the `Update` action is not directly supported for file operations, developers should implement file updates as a two-step process:

 1. Upload a new file
 2. Delete the existing file